nickserv/danamccurdy.com/_posts/2016-03-10-life-dances-endlessly.md

 In every instant
 is a seed,
 a quantum lever,
-the mind’s fulcrum choice;
+the mind’s fulcrum:
+a choice
 to ride the wave,
 or tumble
 in its wake.